-The CFPB continues to provide the sufficient budget and ensures sufficient resources are available for the entire Disability and Accessibility Program Section (DAPS).
+The CFPB provides sufficient budget and ensures sufficient resources are available for the entire Disability and Accessibility Program Section (DAPS).
 The CFPB's current budget supports the CFPB's reasonable accommodations program, accessibility, and 508 efforts.

 Section III: Program Deficiencies In The Disability Program